Play to listen

 We have a gift to share with the world.
 We can bless them with news of hope and purest love.

 Christmas contains the message of the miraculous grace of heaven that came to earth to free us from all that threatens our peace with God.
 It’s a message that God has come to restore our dignity lost and offers us hope for our future.
 And strength for our hard days.

-That Christ our Lord has come to save, He is with us as we walk through suffering, and helps us endure mounting stress; that He has made a way for us to have hope beyond today, is some really terrific news to soothe the stress within.
+That Christ our Lord has come to save, He is now with us as we walk through suffering and helps us endure.
+He has made a way for us to have hope beyond today.
+That is some really terrific news!

 In the midst of harsh, empirical oppression, there was still a silent night—with angels proclaiming the good news of God.
 They shared it with those in need.

 Or maybe you are that one in need.
 I say to you: remember—and keep remembering.
 Remember, present grace has come.
 With the birth of Jesus came a proclamation of peace, good tidings, and salvation.
 Jesus reigns, sovereign and supreme!
 And He has promised to redeem all things.
 Your Savior—ever faithful, good, and true—can be trusted in every stress-filled day.